Alexian Brothers' Novitiate: Recent history

 Since the standoff, the Novitiate has struggled to find a purpose in the area.
 The Menominee Reservation was unable to maintain the building and surrendered their claim to the property within a few months.
 In October 1975, a fire severely damaged the building.
 In November, the Brothers turned the area over to Crossroads Academy, based out of Milwaukee.
 The land was divided up, with 56 acres given to the Town of Richmond, to be turned into a park.
 The additions made by the Alexian Brothers were demolished in 2004, leaving only the original mansion.
 The old mansion remains a popular sight for kayakers along the Red River.
 The rapids the mansion overlooks have become known to many as Monastery Falls, in reference to the novitiate.
 The property has changed hands many times, though no substantive improvements have occurred.

-Documentary and Book
+Documentaries and book

 In 2001, former Alexian Brother novice J. Patrick Rick created a short documentary film called The Novitiate about the property and 1975 takeover, followed by a book called The Abbey & Me in 2011.

+The 1975 takeover of the Novitiate was also featured in Episode 2 of Vow of Silence: The Assassination of Annie Mae (2024), a 4-episode television series directed and produced by Yvonne Russo.